pajod/gunicorn/README.rst

      - any
      - ❌does **not** work (even if non-portable code was updated, Windows PIPE handling was only completed in Python ``> 3.12``)

-Gunicorn can be used with different workers, both included and externally provided.
+.. list-table:: Gunicorn can be used with different workers, both included and externally provided.

-.. list-table:: Worker compatiblity
    :widths: 50 50
    :header-rows: 1